jessiebit2022/ai-multi-agent-python/plugins/tLedger/README.md

 - get_agent_details - Get the details of your agent, including the TLedger agent_id and the balances of the agent's wallets
 - create_payment - Create a payment request for a specific amount and currency
 - get_payment_by_id - Get the details of a payment request by its ID
-- get_payments - Get a list of all payments

 ## Admin Setup for doing agent to agent payments using TLedger Plugin